opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentaggregate.endorheicdrainage](/req/hy_hydrofeature/hydrocomplex/catchmentaggregate.endorheicdrainage) |

 ##### 7.4.2.3	DendriticCatchment
 The HY\_DendriticCatchment feature type (Figure 26) specializes the general HY\_Catchment class as a catchment which is determined by a single common downstream catchment.
 It represents the catchment as the topological link between an inflow and an outflow.
 This allows catchments to be connected in a dendritic network by upstream-downstream relationships without knowing the complex hydrology between inflow and outflow.
 This concept requires a stable identifier purposefully assigned to the catchment and that catchments are delineated as a simple tree hierarchy.
-The dendritic nature of this class is enforced through contraints that the catchment must have one and only one outlfowNode (which can be unknown), must have one and only one lowerCatchment (which may be unknown), and must an outflowNode that contributes to only one receiving catchment. **note issue #143 regarding this**
+The dendritic nature of this class is enforced through constraints that the catchment must have one and only one outflowNode (which can be unknown), must have one and only one lowerCatchment (which may be unknown), and must an outflowNode that contributes to only one receiving catchment. **note issue #143 regarding this**

 ![Figure 26: Dendritic catchment (UML class diagram)](figs/fig26.png) Figure 26: Dendritic catchment (UML class diagram)